Ten Fabulous Uses for a Garage

 Sewing space for you and/or a small group: Sewing your own clothing, curtains, etc. seems to have become popular again.
 Recently, three businesses have opened in within 25 miles of where I live offering materials, classes, and space to sew.

-Anything goes play area: Create safe boundaries, such as panels and baby gates.
+"Anything goes" play area: Create safe boundaries, such as panels and baby gates.
 Put down heavy rubber matting.
 Perhaps have an area with thick carpeting and a comfy chair or bean bag that can be easily cleaned.
 Bring in the toys and bring on the kids.

-Office space: Again, make sure you also have good security, but your garage could be made over to support a business, a writing career, or the student(s) in your home.
+Home office space: Again, make sure you also have good security, but your garage could be made over to support a business, a writing career, or the student(s) in your home.